 Jessica McHugh, M.D., a family medicine doctor in Overlake Medical Center’s Sammamish clinic offers the following tips:

 Separate the sick person.
 A sick child can bring out our own most loving, protective tendencies.
 When they're suffering a high fever, coughing incessantly and feeling horrible, parents want to offer comfort.
 Our inclination may be to let the child rest on the couch in a family room or common area.
-But with a flu patient’s cough or sneeze spreading droplets as many as 6-feet away, according to the Centers for Disease Control and Prevention (CDC), “It is far better to plant the sick person in a ‘recovery’ room, whether it’s their own bedroom or a room that only they are in,” says Dr. McHugh.
+But with a flu patient’s cough or sneeze can spread droplets as many as six feet away, according to the Centers for Disease Control and Prevention (CDC).
+“It is far better to plant the sick person in a ‘recovery’ room, whether it’s their own bedroom or a room that only they are in,” says Dr. McHugh.

 Cover their cough and sneeze.
 When setting them up in their own room, give your sick patient a box of tissue to catch their coughs and sneezes as much as they can.
 McHugh says to make sure they throw those infected tissues away right afterwards.
 And while it may seem wasteful to not use a cloth handkerchief, now may not be the time to be as environmentally conscious.
 The CDC says the flu virus can live on some surfaces for up 24 hours.

 Wash hands thoroughly.
 Flu patients, their caregivers and others in the house need to treat hand washing like a marathon rather than a sprint.
 Normally, we may let our kids get away with the quick swipe under the running water.
 But this is not the time for speed.

 Flu viruses are killed by heat above 167 degrees, according to the CDC.
 But for children, that temperature is far too hot.
 Many of us have heeded the recommendation for safety reasons to set our water heater thermostat to 120 degrees.